Book of Daniel: Nebuchadnezzar's madness (chapter 4)

 Nebuchadnezzar recounts a dream of a huge tree that is suddenly cut down at the command of a heavenly messenger.
 Daniel is summoned and interprets the dream.
 The tree is Nebuchadnezzar himself, who for seven years will lose his mind and live like a wild beast.
 All of this comes to pass until, at the end of the specified time, Nebuchadnezzar acknowledges that "heaven rules" and his kingdom and sanity are restored.

 Belshazzar's feast (chapter 5)

-Belshazzar and his nobles blasphemously drink from sacred Jewish temple vessels, offering praise to inanimate gods, until a hand mysteriously appears and writes upon the wall.
+Belshazzar and his nobles blasphemously drink from sacred Jewish temple vessels, offering praise to inanimate gods, until a mysterious hand suddenly appears and writes upon the wall.
 The horrified king summons Daniel, who upbraids him for his lack of humility before God and interprets the message: Belshazzar's kingdom will be given to the Medes and Persians.
 Belshazzar rewards Daniel and raises him to be third in the kingdom, and that very night Belshazzar is slain and Darius the Mede takes the kingdom.